-Tanah Lot Temple or Pura Tana Lot is a Hindu shrine built on an outcrop in the ocean that extends 984 feet high.
-It is one of the most famous and most photographed temples on the south coast of Indonesia, Bali Island.
+Tanah Lot Temple, or Pura Tana Lot, is one of the most popular temples in Bali for tourists to visit.
+It’s a Hindu shrine built on an ocean outcrop 984 feet high and is one of the most photographed temples in Bali.

 - Location of Pura Tanah Lot